werf/werf/docs/pages/documentation/advanced/configuration/giterminism.md

 permalink: documentation/advanced/configuration/giterminism.html
 ---

-Since v1.2 version werf introduces so called _giterminism mode_ by default.
+Since v1.2 version werf introduces so called _giterminism mode_ by default (this word constructed from `git` and `determinism`, which means "determined by the git").

 Werf will take all configuration files from the current git commit of the local git repository in the giterminism mode.
 It is forbidden to have uncommitted changes to these files by default — werf will exit with an error in such case.
 With `--non-strict-giterminism-inspection` flag werf will only print warnings about uncommitted files, but use file from the current git commit anyway.

-It is possible to read the following configuration files from the current project working tree with `--disable-giterminism` flag:
+It is possible to read the following configuration files from the current project working tree with `--loose-giterminism` flag:
  - `werf.yaml`;
  - `.werf/**/*.tmpl` go templates additional files;
  - `.helm/templates`;